afonsoegmar/afonsoegmar/README.md

 🌱 Currently diving deeper into machine learning, embedded systems, and modern web frameworks.

-💬 Ask me about types of artificial intelligence, IoT with ESP32, React, and Next.js.
+💬 Ask me about types of artificial intelligence, IoT with ESP32.

 📚 I’ve completed two final papers during my studies:

 - A research project on **types of Artificial Intelligence**
--

 - A thesis in **Information Technology with emphasis on IoT**, focused on the **use of Internet of Things technologies**
--

 📫 Contact: egmar.afonso@gmail.com

  📎 LinkedIn: [Egmar Tecnologia](https://www.linkedin.com/in/egmar-tecnologia/)